Brad Maddox

-Joshua Tyler Kluttz (born May 4, 1984) is an American retired professional wrestler and former professional wrestling referee.
-He is best known for his tenure in WWE, where he performed under the ring name Brad Maddox.
+Joshua Tyler Kluttz (born May 4, 1984) is an American professional wrestler and actor best known for his tenure in WWE, where he performed under the ring name Brad Maddox.

-From 2008 to 2012, Maddox was assigned to WWE's developmental territories Ohio Valley Wrestling (OVW) and Florida Championship Wrestling (FCW), where he held the OVW Heavyweight Championship and OVW Television Championship once each and the FCW Florida Tag Team Championship twice with different partners.
+From 2008 to 2012, Kluttz was assigned to WWE's developmental territories Ohio Valley Wrestling (OVW) and Florida Championship Wrestling (FCW), where he held the OVW Heavyweight Championship and OVW Television Championship once each and the FCW Florida Tag Team Championship twice with different partners.
 He served as the General Manager of Raw in storyline from July 2013 to May 2014, before being released in November 2015.